vinceskahan/weewx-getting-started/README.md

 WeeWX is is extremely extensible, with many dozens of user-developed additions and integrations you may choose to add, including user-developed dashboards presenting the available data in a variety of ways.
 It runs on basically any hardware that can run a modern python version 3.7 or later and can be installed in multiple ways, including via pre-built packages installable onto the most common unix/linux platforms.

-User support is done via a 'weewx-user' Google group that you may subscribe to and view via a web browser, or alternately choose to receive posts via email.
+User support is done via a 'weewx-user' Google group (LINK TODO) that you may subscribe to and view via a web browser, or alternately choose to receive posts via email.

 ## Some Terminology